piscilus/cvc/README.md

 ```

 ### Cooperation with other tools

+**cvc** is designed with UNIX philosophy in mind and therefore intentionally to
+be used in cooperation with other command-line tools.
+The following examples
+show the basic idea:

 Find all *.c/*.cpp/.*h files starting from current directory recursively and
 forward them to cvc for validation: